GIScience/ors-config-migration/README.md

 this is a tool for migrating from ors-config.json to ors-config.yml.

-As with Release 8 a lot of config options have been restructured, this tool should help people to migrate their configs from JSON to YAML format without hassle, and inform about changes made.
+As with Release 8 a lot of config options have been restructured, this tool should help with migrating configs from JSON to YAML format, inform about changes made and point out action steps that need to be done manually.

 ## Usage